 I’m so thrilled with this patio door makeover.
-Look what a difference a cheery door color (and dark paint on the concrete) makes!
+Look what a difference a cheery door color (and dark paint on the concrete brick) makes!

 There’s still a few things I want to do, like paint the metal door frame black to match the new windows, replace the hinges with black ones, spray paint the brass trim around the door stop, replace the ugly outlet covers, finish painting the concrete (that’s a story for another day) and stain the deck black.
 But even simple things, like building a new front step to replace the one we removed an embarrassingly long time ago (that’s our thing, apparently) and adding two beautiful modern planters helped this in-progress house exterior feel more polished.

 - How to Do Shou Sugi Ban Wood Burning (The Step is Charred Wood – Not Stain